MrSlimShady/cv/README.md

 # cv
-This repository contains all the work that I have mentioned in my cv
+This repository contains all the work/projects that I have mentioned in my cv.